gregnazario/aptos-core/aptos-move/framework/move-stdlib/doc/acl.md

 Access control list (acl) module.
 An acl is a list of account addresses who have the access permission to a certain object.
-This module uses a <code><a href="vector.md#0x1_vector">vector</a></code> to represent the list, but can be refactored to use a "set" instead when it's available in the language in the future.
+This module uses a `vector` to represent the list, but can be refactored to use a &quot;set&quot; instead when it&apos;s available in the language in the future.

 -  [Struct `ACL`](#0x1_acl_ACL)